Cranborne Chase National Landscape

-Cranborne Chase is an Area of Outstanding Natural Beauty (AONB).
-AONBs are landscapes which are considered so precious that they are protected for the nation.
+Cranborne Chase is a National Landscape, a designated Area of Natural Beauty.
+National Landscapes are considered so precious that they are protected for the nation.

-The criteria for designating an AONB include valuable wildlife, habitats, geology and heritage, as well as scenic views.
+The criteria for designating a National Landscape include valuable wildlife, habitats, geology and heritage, as well as scenic views.

-Cranborne Chase AONB covers 380 sq miles of countryside overlapping the boundaries of Wiltshire, Dorset, Hampshire and Somerset.
+Cranborne Chase National Landscape covers 380 sq miles of countryside overlapping the boundaries of Wiltshire, Dorset, Hampshire and Somerset.

 It is a diverse landscape offering areas of rolling chalk grassland, ancient woodlands, chalk escarpments, downland hillsides and chalk river valleys each with a distinct and recognisable character.
 The landscapes of the AONB today, as they were in the past, are extraordinarily rich.